mzazon/awesome-cloud-projects/gcp/real-time-translation-services-speech-text-translation/real-time-translation-services-speech-text-translation.md

    sed -i "s|\${SERVICE_URL}|${SERVICE_URL}|g" index.html

-   echo "✅ Test client created at: $(pwd)/index.html" echo "Open this file in a web browser to test the translation service"
+   echo "✅ Test client created at: $(pwd)/index.html" echo "📖 Open this file in a web browser to test the translation service"
    ```

    The test client provides a complete demonstration of real-time translation functionality including microphone access, WebSocket communication, and real-time result display.
-This implementation serves as a reference for integrating the translation service into production applications.
+This implementation serves as a reference for integrating the translation service into production applications with enhanced UI and improved audio configuration.

 ## Validation & Testing